xiaomingplus/Hubot-WeChat/README.md

     @emit 'connected'
     ~~~
 * Implement a callback to call hubot's receive method to get the incoming message

-## How to write Your Scripts? ##
-* Please refer to the scirpts in repo
-* Follow the coding style
-* The `msg` in the scripts provides the http asycn function to get your data from open APIs

 ## SDE ##
 * [Getting Started With Hubot](https://hubot.github.com/docs/) on Windows/Unix-Like